‘Made in Bangladesh–ICT Industry Strategy’ on the cards

 “The ICT Division primarily formulates a strategy, but its ultimate goal is to make a policy to promote local industries for producing world class products,” the senior secretary said, adding that the strategy is being finalized with more scrutiny for sending it to the cabinet for approval soon.

-According to draft strategy, ICT Division will implement most of the 65 action plans including developing 500,000 IT skilled manpower by 2023, establishing testing lab for ensuring quality products to merchandise in international and local market, provide policy support to local industries.
+According to draft strategy, ICT Division will implement most of the 65 action plans including developing 5 lakhs IT skilled manpower by 2023, establishing testing lab for ensuring quality products to merchandise in international and local market, provide policy support to local industries.

 The ICT Division will also make an outline for exploring maximum benefits by utilizing Fourth Industrial Revolution (4IR) technologies, establishing a centre for 4IR, conducting research on priority basis on 4IR technologies including advanced materials, autonomous vehicles, synthetic biology, Augmented Reality, Robot, Blockchain, 3D printing, IoT etc. during short, mid and long term.